 3.1 Improvement of the selection of analog situations

-On the first level of analogy, the improvement of the S1 criterion (Fig. 7 bottom) started approximately at 5 % for the first analog and reached more than 10 % for the last one (Sect.
+On the first level of analogy, the improvement of the S1 criterion (Fig. 7 bottom) started approximately at 5 % for the first analog and reached more than 10 % for the last ones (please give the rank of the last analog?
+50?)
+(Sect.
 2.2.1).
-This increase of improvements with the analog rank can be explained by the accumulation of better analogs in the selection.
+This increase of improvements with the analog rank can be explained by the accumulation of better analogs in the selection Là explique un peu ce que tu veux dire?.
 The curve representing the minimum improvement is quickly slightly superior to zero, meaning that the criteria have been improved on most analog ranks for every day of the calibration period.
 All other stations had a similar improvement of the S1 criterion, both in terms of the distribution shape and amplitude.
-The introduction of the MTW allowed finding better analog situations in the first level of analogy, resulting in a selection of days with more similar atmospheric circulation.
+The introduction of the MTW allows finding better analog situations in the first level of analogy, resulting in a selection of days with more similar atmospheric circulation.

 When adding a second level of analogy on moisture variables, the criteria values (RMSE) were not improved by the MTW (Sect.
 2.2.4), as the number of candidates was not higher (still the days selected in the first level of analogy).
 However, this result of a globally null improvement of the RMSE values does not mean that the 2Z-2MI method cannot be improved by the MTW.
 It means that after the selection of the analog situations in terms of the synoptic circulation, the new candidate dates did not allow to find better analogs in terms of moisture.
 However, the selected dates have changed in the first level of analogy, and thus also in the final selection, which did improve the prediction skill (Sect.
 2.3).